 The Dean provides overall leadership, direction, advocacy, communication, coordination, and assessment of the school as a whole, and of the departments and/or programs within it.
 The Dean establishes and maintains a cooperative collegial work climate, cooperatively leading the school towards improved productivity and relevancy, ensuring the academic integrity and curricular coherence of all programs embraced within it.
 The Dean pursues and brings new ideas and academic best practices to the school.

 The Dean works with the faculty to maintain and enhance academic quality, foster engaged learning, and sustain high impact educational practices such as undergraduate research, international studies and global experiences, and service learning.
 The Dean continues to build the education programs on the foundation of a strong liberal arts program that integrates curricular and co-curricular learning to educate the whole student.

 A listing of Geneseo's academic dean responsibilities may be found in the Academic Dean Position Description.

 Application and Nomination Procedures

 Nominations and expressions of interest should be directed to Christa Aldrich, Talent Acquisition Manager, at email@example.com or 585-245-5627.

-Applications may be submitted through the SUNY Geneseo job portal at jobs.geneseo.edu/postings/2973.
+Applications may be submitted through the SUNY Geneseo job portal at jobs.geneseo.edu/hr/postings/3196.
 Applicants should be prepared to upload a cover letter and a current CV.
-In addition, applicants should be ready to supply contact information (email addresses) for three professional references.
+In addition, applicants should be ready to supply contact information (email addresses) for five professional references.
 References will be contacted after initial interviews.
 Candidates will be notified prior to reference checks.